 On campus students will continue to work through their A-G approved core curriculum.
 These traditional core courses will emphasis cross-curricular collaboration with a heavy emphasis on project-based learning through the students’ Career Technical Education course.
 The CTE course will build on the foundational skills established during their first semester on campus while expanding their hands-on competency through the construction of tiny homes and containers.

 At the start of the students Junior year another job fair will be held on campus.
-At this point, Junior students will be “married” to a company for the next three years.
-At this point, students will dive head first into the NCCER curriculum.
-The curriculum will be digitalized so that each journeyman can check off the work students are doing on the job site.
-This digitalization will also help the school facilitate more targeted discussions as the students move towards completion of the curriculum.
-Starting Junior year students will also begin completing their core classes for their associate’s degree.
-These courses can take the place of what a traditional high school would be their higher level core courses.
+At this point, Junior students will be “married” to a company for the next two years.
+At this point, students will dive headfirst into obtaining tangible certificates and experiences to ensure all graduates are career-ready.
+Starting Junior year, students will also begin completing their core classes for their associate’s degree.
+These courses can take the place of what a traditional high school would be their higher-level core courses.

-Upon graduation, students will possess their associate’s degree, their NCCER certification, trade specific certifications, and a vast array of on the job training.
+Upon graduation, students will possess a number of college units, trade specific certifications, and a vast array of on the job training.

 Good Day Sacramento (Clip 1)

 Good Day Sacramento (Clip 2)